 Diamond mining companies are known for changing the rules but lab-grown diamonds are changing the game.
 Big corporations may talk about the ever lasting value of mined stones all the time.
 Still, they cannot resist the ever changing demand of today’s jewelry consumer.

-Despite their (futile) efforts to discredit lab-grown diamonds, De Beers announced that they’re building a $94 million dollar growing facility and starting their own brand Lightbox Jewelry.
+Despite Natural Diamond Council’s efforts to discredit lab-grown diamonds, De Beers, their main donor, now operates a $94 million dollar growing facility under their own brand Lightbox Jewelry.

-No wonder that they don’t want to fully disclose the color of their diamonds since it’s on the very end of near-colorless spectrum.
-Concealing this fact is not "easy, accessible and fun", it’s detrimental for building consumer's confidence in the product.
+According to many reviews, finished Lighbox’s diamonds are full of dislocations, which negatively affect their color, clarity and durability.
+No wonder that the brand doesn't want to fully disclose the quality, since it’s on the very end of the near-colorless spectrum.
+Concealing this fact is detrimental for building consumer's confidence in the product.

 The same thing is distributed on mountings.
-These stones are mounted in overpriced low-purity gold and silver to make up for the loss of profit from selling so much below the market.
-It's only fair to compare them to mined diamonds jewelry from Walmart,Macys, andCostco (in fact, it’s even cheaper there).
+These stones are mounted in overpriced low-purity gold and silver to gain ever more profit from the market that De Beers don’t still seemingly legitimize.